saltastroops/PyAstroSALT/docs/quickstart.md

 ---
 ```

-In the following sections we discuss the various stepos of our game plan in more detail.
+In the following sections we discuss the various steps of our game plan in more detail.

 ### Logging in